The Mindset of Change Leaders

 Talking and sharing examples every chance you get, from the most casual conversations to the largest events, builds belief, confidence and engagement.

-Focus on building trust, the bed-rock of alignment, engagement and high performance.
+Focus on building trust, the bed-rock of alignment, engagement, and high performance.
 According to Edelman’s Trust Barometer for 2013, one of the largest studies of its kind, only 18% of people trust their business leaders to tell the truth.

 Change is about asking people to follow you into the unknown.
 If there isn’t trust, no one is going with you.
 Research by Donald L. Ferrin and Kurt T. Dirks showed that the greater the uncertainty the greater the impact of trust on outcomes and results.
 To lead change, the table stakes are that you’re credible and reliable.